Cynth42/feed-reader-testing/README.md

 ## Credits

-Grow with Google and Udacity Front End Scholarship Program
+Special thanks and appreciation to the Grow with Google and Udacity Front End Scholarship Program!

 ## References